Subcentric linking systems: Introduction

-Property (b) holds accordingly for quasicentric subgroups as proved by Broto, Castellana, Grodal, Levi and Oliver in \cite[Lemma~6.4(b)]{BCGLO2}.
+The property analogous to (b) for quasicentric subgroups was proved by Broto, Castellana, Grodal, Levi and Oliver in \cite[Lemma~6.4(b)]{BCGLO2}.
 Building on this result, the authors show that a quasicentric linking system for $\F/Z$ ($Z\leq Z(\F)$) can be constructed as a ``quotient'' of a quasicentric linking system associated to $\F$.
 A similar construction can be carried out in the world of localities.
 We prove this in Proposition~\ref{LocalityQuotientModCentral} not only for quasicentric linking localities, but also correspondingly for subcentric linking localities and for arbitrary linking localities.
 Results corresponding to (c) and (d) are also true for centric and quasicentric subgroups; see Lemma~\ref{KNormSubcentric2a}.
 As we explain in more detail in Section~\ref{pLocalInclusion}, property (c) implies that a subcentric linking locality over $N_\F^K(Q)$ is contained in a subcentric linking locality over $\F$ such that the inclusion map is a homomorphism of partial groups.
 This leads also to a functor from the subcentric linking system of $N_\F^K(Q)$ to the subcentric linking system of $\F$.
 Similar results hold for centric and quasicentric linking systems and linking localities.
-We now turn attention to weakly normal subsystems.